ckipp01/chronica/wiki/joh.md

 ```scala mdoc:percentages:joh
 ```

+Status: Archived -- maybe some day I'll come back to this.

 joh is currently very much a work in progress.
 When completed, joh will take in a json schema file and produce a static html page of that schema in order to better visualize the json data structures that we often create in teams.
 In my